 - The Gentleness scale assesses a tendency to be mild and lenient in dealings with other people.
 Low scorers tend to be critical in their evaluations of others, whereas high scorers are reluctant to judge others harshly.

 - The Flexibility scale assesses one's willingness to compromise and cooperate with others.
-Low scorers are seen as stubborn and are willing to argue, whereas high scorers avoid arguments and accommodate others' suggestions, even when these may be unreasonable.
+Low scorers are often seen as stubborn and are willing to argue, whereas high scorers tend to avoid arguments and accommodate others' suggestions, even when these may be unreasonable.

 - The Diligence scale assesses a tendency to work hard.
-Low scorers have little self- discipline and are not strongly motivated to achieve, whereas high scorers have a strong "'work ethic" and are willing to exert themselves.
+Low scorers often have less self- discipline and are not strongly motivated to achieve, whereas high scorers have a strong "'work ethic" and are willing to exert themselves.

 - The Perfectionism scale assesses a tendency to be thorough and concerned with details.
-Low scorers tolerate some errors in their work and tend to neglect details, whereas high scorers check carefully for mistakes and potential improvements.
+Low scorers are more likely to tolerate some errors in their work and tend to neglect details, whereas high scorers are likely to check carefully for mistakes and potential improvements.

-- The Inquisitiveness scale assesses a tendency to seek information about, and experience with, the natural and human world.
-Low scorers have little curiosity about the natural or social sciences, whereas high scorers read widely and are interested in travel.
+- The Inquisitiveness scale assesses a tendency to seek information about, and experience with, the world.
+Low scorers often have little curiosity about the natural or social sciences, whereas high scorers tend to read widely and are interested in exploring the world.

 - The Unconventionality scale assesses a tendency to accept the unusual.
-Low scorers avoid eccentric or nonconforming persons, whereas high scorers are receptive to ideas that might seem strange or radical.
+Low scorers are likely to avoid eccentric or nonconforming persons, whereas high scorers are more likely to be receptive to ideas that might seem strange or radical.

 Interstitial Scale (The interstitial scale is not related to a specific factor):

 - The Altruism (versus Antagonism) scale assesses a tendency to be sympathetic and soft- hearted toward others.
-High scorers avoid causing harm and react with generosity toward those who are weak or in need of help, whereas low scorers are not upset by the prospect of hurting others and may be seen as hard-hearted.
+High scorers often avoid causing harm and react with generosity toward those who are weak or in need of help, whereas low scorers are less likely to be upset by the prospect of hurting others and may be seen as hard-hearted.